Large Language Models (LLM)

 o1-mini 2024-09-12

-o1 series trained through reinforcement learning for complex reasoning.
-Thinks before answering, generating long internal thought chains.
-Slowest speed, high quality.
+o1 series large language models are trained with reinforcement learning to perform complex reasoning. o1 models think before answering, generating a long internal chain of thought before responding to users.
+Slowest speed, good quality.

 Yes